Minimum splits required to convert a number into prime segments

 Try all possible splits recursively and at each split, check whether the segments formed are prime or not.
-Consider a 2D array dp where dp[i][j] shows the minimum splits from index i to j and return dp[n] where n is the length of the string.
+Consider a 2D array dp where dp[i][j] shows the minimum splits from index i to j and returns dp[n] where n is the length of the string.

 dp[i][j] = min(1 + solve(i, k) + solve(k + 1, j)) where i <= k <= j

-Actually, in the exact recurrence written above, the left and right segments both are non-prime, then 1 + INT_MAX + INT_MAX will be negative which leads to incorrect answer.
+Actually, in the exact recurrence written above, the left and right segments both are non-prime, then 1 + INT_MAX + INT_MAX will be negative which leads to an incorrect answer.

 So, separate calculations for the left and right segments are required.
 If any segment is found to be non-prime, no need to proceed further.
 Return min(1+left+right) otherwise.

 - If the number is prime, return 0